Serialcomms/Excel-Automation-AddIn-with-Installer/README.md

 This tag is used by the installer program to call `Public Overrides Sub Install(stateSaver As IDictionary)` via [Custom Action Properties](/SCREENSHOTS/Properties_Run64Bit.png)

-The

-Install sub then calls RegisterAssembly which is functionally equivalent[^1] to running `RegAsm.exe` manually.
+Sub Install then calls RegisterAssembly which is functionally equivalent[^1] to running `RegAsm.exe` manually.

 The following points should therefore be observed to avoid performing conflicting Registry updates during development and testing.